tancredi/flickblaster-game/README.md

 ### Contributors

-Thanks to Ali Cotcher for the sound effects
+Thanks to Ali Cotcher for designing the sound effects